 When it comes to a website, there’s no one size fits all.
-In my area of expertise, I focus on businesses that have a significant part of their business happening online.
+As a web designer, I typically work with businesses that have a significant part of their business happening online.
 Sometimes that’s the attracting, funneling and nurturing of traffic into sales leads (that’s common to almost every business); sometimes that’s eCommerce; sometimes it’s online course building and sales, or online booking and sales for real-life, in-person services.

-But occasionally, I get inquiries from business owners who aren’t sure if they really need a full-blown website for their business.
+Occasionally, I get inquiries from business owners who aren’t sure if they really need a full-blown website for their business.
 For example, if you have a small business that mostly serves those local to you, pick your favorite search engine and search “[your trade here] near me”.
 The results you see might be mostly Google My Business, Yelp, Angie’s List, Facebook, or other big-name directories or social media platforms.
 This might make you wonder, why not just make sure your business is on all those platforms and call it good?
 After all, your customers could easily find you that way without the expense and hassle of owning and running a website.